TRAIANUSssS/RacingLine/docs/openplanet_handoff.md

 2. Improve styling for problem zone markers if needed
 3. Add richer zone labels or details only after the marker layer is stable
 4. Avoid redesigning the bundle schema unless the analyzer needs new viewer fields

+## Planned pipeline automation

+Future Openplanet work is expected to add:

+- leaderboard rank-range selection in the UI
+- replay downloading from the UI
+- automatic replay extraction, analysis, bundle building, and bundle installation
+- automatic map and player identity propagation into scripts
+- robust handling for multiple maps and player nicknames

 ## Current constraint